smusali/ideas/oss/promptco.md

 ---

-*CostWatch: Simple LLM cost tracking for developers who care about their budget.*
+*PromptCo: Simple LLM cost tracking for developers who care about their budget.*